mriznichenko/node/readme.md

-clone rep,
+clone this gh rep

-Go to project root, run the terminal and execute
+, then go to project root and
 ```
 npm i
 ```

-, then run local server
+, then
 ```
 npm run 2.3-server
 ```